 Understanding Technology and Communication in Construction

-To do this, we're publishing a series of posts investigating the following topics:
+To do this, we've published a series of posts investigating the following topics:

 Field and office can't communicate if the field doesn't have the right equipment.
-This piece will take a look at the most popular mobile technology for the field, what works best, and how you can get the most use out of it.
+This piece takes a look at the most popular mobile technology for the field, what works best, and how you can get the most use out of it.

 The Internet of Things is creating incredible new opportunities for construction communication and reporting.
-We'll dive into some of the most exciting developments and how they're transforming old processes.
+We dive into some of the most exciting developments and how they're transforming old processes.

 Quick dispute resolution might be the largest cost and time saving benefit of using construction collaboration software.
-This piece will investigate how software and cloud storage make this possible, and the best practices to follow to make disputes a thing of the past.
+This piece investigates how software and cloud storage make this possible, and the best practices to follow to make disputes a thing of the past.